samanemami/Input_space_expansion_Base_line/Base_line/README.md

 Trains different models (NN, RF, Bgg) with the three different approaches and saves the results in CSV format.

-## output_extraction

-To have a pivot table from the generated CSV files, the output_extraction needs to be used.

-## Dataset
 ### Dataset

 includes a method to extract the variables from the MTR datasets and deal with the missing values.